7 Different Types of Rattlesnakes in Utah

 Although some experts think the makeup of a prairie rattlesnake’s venom varies with age, all rattlesnakes contain lethal venom from birth.

-No matter how big or old a rattlesnake is, you should always exercise caution near them.
+No matter how big or old a rattlesnake is, it would be best if you always exercised caution near them.

 3. Speckled Rattlesnake